-The Municipality is implementing the Supply Chain management policy as prescribed by MFMA and approved by council in May 2017.
+The Municipality is implementing the Supply Chain Management policy as prescribed by MFMA and approved by council in May 2019 in line with the newly prescribed framework issued in 2018.
 An SCM unit has been established and bid committees (specification, evaluation and adjudication) also appointed.
 The SCM policy is reviewed annually to align with new legislative framework and the changing needs of the municipality.